Skip to main content

 • request and response controls around LLM and MCP usage

-LLM Integration Modes
+Runtime And Integration Modes

-AxonFlow supports both:
+AxonFlow supports several runtime paths:

-• proxy mode for teams that want AxonFlow to manage the full request lifecycle
+• Proxy Mode for teams that want AxonFlow to manage the full request lifecycle

 MCP Connector Governance